This course may be taken prior to or during the same term.

 Previous recognition on the President’s or Dean’s Honor Rolls does not ensure baccalaureate honors at graduation.

-Commencement ceremonies at UWF are held twice a year, fall and spring, for students graduating with a baccalaureate degree.
-Associate of Arts candidates are not permitted to participate in the commencement ceremony.
-Participation in commencement does not ensure all graduation requirements are complete.
-“Applications for Graduation” should be turned in to the major department by the date stated in the Academic Calendar in order to participate in commencement.
+Commencement ceremonies at UWF are held twice a year, at the end of the fall and spring semesters, for students graduating with baccalaureate, master, specialist, and doctoral degrees.
+Associate of Arts and certificate candidates are not permitted to participate in the commencement ceremony.
+Participation in commencement does not guarantee that all graduation requirements are complete.
+“Applications for Graduation” must be completed/submitted by the date stated in the Academic Calendar in order to participate in commencement.
 Students will receive information about graduation through their student e-mail accounts.
 Commencement information is also available on the web at uwf.edu/commencement.

 Students who plan to graduate in the summer should apply for summer graduation only.
 Prospective summer graduates have the option to participate in either the preceding spring or following fall commencement ceremony.

-The Student Academic Support System (SASS) identifies and tracks all graduation requirements for each baccalaureate degree at the University.
-Students may check their individual progress toward degree completion by reviewing their SASS audit, which is available on MyUWF.
-The SASS audit is used for the final graduation check and a completed (bannered) audit is required before an undergraduate degree is awarded.
+Degree Works will identify and track all graduation requirements for each baccalaureate degree at the University.
+Students may check their individual progress toward degree completion by reviewing their degree audit, which is available in MyUWF.
+The degree audit is used for the final graduation check and a completed audit is required before an undergraduate degree is awarded.

 In addition to the requirements for the major program of study, students must satisfy the following general University requirements:

-All students (except for students holding an A.A. or certification of the completion of General Studies requirements from a Florida public university or college) who enter UWF must complete the requirements specified as General Studies.
-The General Studies requirements are the basic studies that provide students with a broad educational foundation and are essential requirements for all A.A. and baccalaureate degree programs.
+All students (except for students holding an A.A. or certification of the completion of general studies requirements from a Florida public university or college) who enter UWF must complete the requirements specified as General Education.
+The General Education requirements are the basic studies that provide students with a broad educational foundation and are essential requirements for all A.A. and baccalaureate degree programs.
 Courses may not be taken on the pass/fail basis.
-The General Studies requirements are specified in the distribution as follows:
+The General Education requirements are specified in the distribution as follows:

 To fulfill the writing and mathematics requirement for earning the first baccalaureate degree, students are required to satisfy the Gordon Rule, Florida Statutes by taking six semester hours of English coursework and six semester hours of additional coursework in which students are required to demonstrate college-level writing skills through multiple assignments.
 In addition, six semester hours of mathematics at the level of college algebra or higher are required.
 Students are required to take six semester hours of theoretical math or three semester hours of theoretical math and three semester hours of applied math.
 Students must have a grade of "C-" or better in the courses to successfully complete this requirement.
 Courses may not be taken on the pass/fail basis.
 Students must complete these requirements before advancing to upper-division status.
 Transfer students should refer to the Transfer Credit section of this catalog.
 Students should consult the Office of Undergraduate Admissions for evaluation of transfer mathematics courses for General Studies requirements, Gordon Rule, and credit for graduation.
 The following UWF courses are approved for Gordon Rule (some courses may be more or less than 3 sh):

 The requirement is satisfied by the successful completion of a multicultural course designated on the following list.
-Several of the selections are General Studies courses, and students may enroll in these to meet both the general studies and the multicultural requirements.
+Several of the selections are General Education courses, and students may enroll in these to meet both the General Education and the multicultural requirements.

 This list is continually updated and students are encouraged to check with their advisors for alternative options.